Bottles and cans can be used to make new beverage containers and other products

 Return wine bags to an Alko recycling point

 Wine bags (that is, bagged wines and the inner bags from boxed wines) cannot be returned through the deposit-based recycling system for beverage containers.
 However, wine bags can be returned to recycling points that can be found at the majority of Alko stores all across Finland.
-Here is a list of exceptions, that is, stores that do not have a recycling point (in Finnish).
+Exceptions, that is, stores that do not have a recycling point are:

 Wine bags are made from multilayer plastic that cannot be separated for recycling.
 The insulation layers in wine bags also contain aluminium and ethylene vinyl alcohol, which makes the material difficult to recycle.
 The insulation layer protects the product from oxidation, but it poses challenges at many waste-to-energy facilities, for example, by causing corrosion in incinerator walls.